axonivy-market/S4HANA-connector/S4HANA-product/README.md

 # SAP S/4HANA

-The SAP S4/HANA connector easily connects to a SAP S/4HANA database.
-This connector:
+This connector easily connects the Axon Ivy Engine to a SAP S/4HANA database:

 - Focuses on the business partner domain
 - Establishes a connection to its database to show all business partners together with their email addresses